My child is on the cusp of age ranges. Which program should they join?

 Unfortunately, we do not provide any form of transportation to and from the program.

 Do you provide financial aid?

 Yes!
-This form can be filled out above.
+Please email firstname.lastname@example.org for the financial aid form.
 We do not provide full financial aid.
 The financial aid will be a percentage off of the program’s costs.
 Once filled out, we will get back to you if eligible and provide a discount code which you can use when checking out.
 Please do not register prior to hearing back about financial aid.